Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 What is the current tariff rate on iron and steel from Chile?

-As of March 2026, iron and steel from Chile face a base tariff of 10% under Section 122.
-Section 232 tariffs of 50% apply to steel and aluminum products.
-The effective rate can be up to 60%.
+As of mid-2026, iron and steel from Chile face a base tariff of 10% under Section 122.
+Section 232 metals tariffs apply to steel/aluminum/copper articles — 50% on articles wholly of the metal and 25% on derivatives (full customs value); the 10% Section 122 does not stack on the metal content.
+The effective rate is about 50% on the most-affected products.

 Will the tariff on iron and steel from Chile change?